 - Ratos's Board and Compensation Committee have, since Ratos's incentive system with its present main features was introduced in 2001, continuously evaluated the incentive system and initiated changes when these were judged necessary.
-These changes have included a larger possible investment in the call option programme, a slightly reduced percentage subsidy in the call option programme, a new synthetic options programme, a raised upper limit in the variable salary system and that variable salary is governed solely by recognised profit for the year.
-Other changes include the introduction of an earnings bank in variable salary and annual invitations to acquire call options.
-In 2012 the threshold and ceiling for return levels for calculation of variable salary were reduced. - New rules and practice on the stock market in recent years have not given reason to change Ratos's incentive system. - Ratos's incentive system has been very transparent towards the stock market.
-No significant criticism has been noted from shareholders or the media. - Ratos and Ratos shares have performed very well during most of the 2000s, although share price development since 2007 has been more in line with the stock market as a whole.
-This means that the incentive system has also given a good result to the employees concerned, although not as good as competing, unlisted private equity companies.
-In recent years, however, the result has been more limited, as a consequence of both lower earnings and a less favourable share price development. - Ratos has developed a corporate culture that is perceived as positive by current and potential employees.
+Ratos's incentive system has been very transparent towards the stock market.
+No significant criticism has been noted from shareholders or the media. - Ratos and Ratos shares have performed very well during most of the 2000s, although share price development since 2010 has been weak.
+This means that for several years the incentive system has given a good result to the employees concerned, although not as good as competing, unlisted private equity companies.
+In recent years, however, the result, as a consequence of both lower earnings and a less favourable share price development, has been weak with significant investments in the programme maturing at no value. - Ratos has developed a corporate culture that is perceived as positive by current and potential employees.
 This corporate culture clearly contributes to recruiting, retaining and motivating employees. - Ratos aspires as much as possible to have defined contribution pension solutions.
-The old ITP system which applies to Ratos's employees born before 1979 unless special solutions are decided is defined benefit, however.
+The old ITP system which applies to Ratos's employees born before 1979 unless special solutions are decided, is defined benefit, however.
 The CEO has a defined contribution solution.
 Many people have taken the opportunity to have a "ten-fold earner solution" which is defined contribution. - The basic principle is that variable salary is not pensionable.
 An exception is variable salary which combined with other salary is below the ITP ceiling.
 This means for more senior executives, who receive a large portion of the total variable salary, that none of the variable salary is pensionable.
-For the CEO variable salary is not pensionable.

-The company's costs for the incentive system comprise the costs for the variable salary and the costs of subsidising the call option programme.
-By hedging the call option programme, the call option programme in general for all programmes exercised through 2011 provided a revenue for Ratos.
+For the CEO variable salary is not pensionable. - The company's costs for the incentive system comprise the costs for the variable salary and the costs of subsidising option programmes.
+By hedging the call option programme, the call option programme in general for all programmes exercised provided revenue for Ratos.
 The synthetic option programme means that options are acquired at a market price.
-In pace with increased investment in the call option programme, the bonus ceiling has been raised and the number of employees has risen, so Ratos's costs for the incentive system have increased.
-At the same time, Ratos's market capitalisation and assets under management have also increased.